The WW diet (also known as Weight Watchers) is one of the most famous diets around.

 As always, each food and drink you consume is assigned a points value, based on the amount of calories, saturated fat, sugar and protein it contains.
 With SmartPoints, lean protein content lowers the point count of an item, while sugar and saturated fat will increase the SmartPoint value.
 Some foods, like fresh fruits and vegetables, have a SmartPoint value of zero, so you can fill up on these without having to count them.

 When you join Weight Watchers, you’ll be assigned a daily allowance of SmartPoints, based on your age, height, gender and your starting weight, as well as a weekly allowance that you can use if you need to – for instance, if you’re going out for dinner, or celebrating a special occasion.

-How can I do the Weight Watchers SmartPoints plan?
+How can I sign up to the the WW SmartPoints plan?

 If you decide to go to meetings, you’ll get weighed and discuss different issues with your leader, such as why you’re overeating, strategies for dealing with special events like birthdays and easy ways to fit exercise into your lifestyle.

 You can also swap Weight Watchers recipes with your group leader and fellow members, to ensure that you don’t get bored!